 - Me: Ummmmm, OK.

-That is when the fun started.
+That’s when the fun started.
 As soon as I got out of the car, the officer asked if he could pat me down.
 I consented*.
-There I was on the side of I-80 with my hands on the squad car getting groped by The Man.
+There I was on the side of I-80 with my hands on the hood of the squad car getting groped by The Man.
 Lovely.
-It’s at times like this that my imagination starts to run wild:
+It’s at times like this that my imagination runs wild:

 Don’t tase me bro!

-In my mind’s eye, I’m on that TV show “Cops” and the officer starts hamming it up for the camera:
+In my mind’s eye, I was on that TV show “Cops” and the officer starts hamming it up for the camera:

 - Officer <while stroking his copstache>: This Coloradan expects us to believe he drove across county to save a couple bucks.
 Who is he trying to kid?
-When we find his stash, we’re gonna send this Frugal Felon up the river for 10 years of hard time.
+When we find his stash O’ weed, we’re gonna send this Frugal Felon up the river for 10 years of hard time.

 - Me: No, really, I was just…